ranchodeluxe/sheepdawg/README.md

     ```bash
     $ source aws_creds.sh
     ```
-0. now run the ansible playbook to create the IAM user.
-Note, this is just creating a new user with AdminAccess policy which is not much better.
+0. now create a new IAM user by running the following command.
+Note, this creates a user with AdminAccess policy which is not much better than the account holder.
 To restrict the permissions override the policy json and `policy_path` in `overrides/iam_user_vars.yml`

     ```bash
     $ ansible-playbook -i devops/inventories/dynamic  devops/iam_create_user.yml